Algety/driving_school_django/README.md

 This website is designed for an imaginary GoDrive Driving School, based in West Wales.
 It aims to attract new learners and support current learners by providing clear, accessible information about the school's driving lessons and instructors, and convenient functionality for managing lessons.
 The site features:
 - A Home page introducing the various types of driving lessons available, including beginner sessions, refresher courses, and intensive driving programs.
-- An Our Team page showcasing GoDrive’s certified instructors, their qualifications, and their unique approach to learner success.
+- An Our Instructors page showcasing GoDrive’s certified instructors, their qualifications, and their unique approach to learner success.
 - A Booking page where new users can easily schedule lessons online.
 - A User's Bookings page where registered learners can view, update, or cancel their existing lessons.
 - An Authorisation section for users to register or log in to their personal accounts.